-The University Honors Laureate designation recognizes enrolled Honors students who have completed depth in the major as well as breadth across the disciplines.
-To earn the University Honors Laureate designation, Honors Scholars must demonstrate involvement and leadership.
-Students must earn the Honors Scholar designation in the major to be considered for the University Honors Laureate designation with their degree.
+The University Honors Laureate (UHL) designation recognizes enrolled Honors students who have completed depth in the major as well as breadth across the disciplines.
+To earn the UHL designation, Honors Scholars demonstrate involvement and leadership.
+Students must earn the Honors Scholar designation in the major to be considered for the UHL designation with their degree.

-The minimum requirements to graduate as a University Honors Laureate are as follows:
+The minimum requirements to graduate as a University Honors Laureate (UHL) are as follows:

-- Meet all of the Honors Scholar graduation requirements for your major
+Complete all Honors Scholar graduation requirements for your major.

 These requirements ensure that advanced Honors academics have constituted a substantial part of your UConn academic career.